Resolving Conflicts in Game Development Projects

 Now, as we’ve said, conflicts mainly arise when you don’t pay attention to the edits the rest of the team might have made in your absence.
 Which means that, to avoid conflicts as much as possible, in most VCS, you need to:

-• Fetch or pull changes when you start your working session to be aware of any pre-existing change.
+• Fetch or pull changes when you start your working session to be aware of any pre-existing changes.

 • Communicate with the rest of the team!
 This is still the best way to avoid conflicts :)